AgnostiqHQ/covalent/doc/source/concepts/concepts.rst

 Covalent consists of three component systems:

-* A Python module containing an API (or SKD) that you use to build manageable workflows out of new or existing Python functions.
+* A Python module containing an SDK that you use to build manageable workflows out of new or existing Python functions.
 * A set of services that run locally or on a server to dispatch and execute workflow tasks.
 * A browser-based UI from which to manage workflows and view results.